-Qihoo 360 secure browser, first released in September 2008, now is the biggest browser in China.
-According to CNZZ, 360 secure browser occupied 24.21% market share.
-It has 332 million monthly active users, and penetration rate hit 70%.
+Qihoo 360 secure browser, first released in September 2008, was once the biggest browser in China.
+According to CNZZ, 360 Secure Browser occupied 24.21% market share.
+It had 332 million monthly active users, and the penetration rate hit 70%.

 More and more people suffer from internet fraud as online shopping is booming in China.
 For example, criminals might sell a very cheap product online just to obtain user credit card information or simply take away the money with or without sending the real products to consumers.
 Sometimes, they pretend to be costumer service of a big online store and get your payment information.